goshippo/about-us/antipattern.md

 ## Behavior [Anit-patterns](https://en.wikipedia.org/wiki/Anti-pattern)

-Here's a list of behavior warning signs to show you may be struggling.
-We've found that once you get to these behaviors, its very hard to get out, so it's best to recognize them early and try to resolve them fast!
+Here's a list of behavior warning signs to show that the company is not supporting you.
+We've found that once you get to these behaviors, its very hard to get out, so it's best to recognize them early and let's try to resolve them fast!

 ### Lack of Safety